pananton/busrpc-spec/busrpc.md

 Secondly, it relies on a message bus/queue/broker component as a transport layer.
 Usual RPC implementations operate in a peer-to-peer manner which means that communicating parties need to connect directly to each other.
 This is probably ok for the systems with small number (1-5) of services, but does not suite well for microservice backends where number of services can easily surpass one hundred.
 Instead, microservice backends utilize a dedicated component (called message bus/queue/broker) as a central point of communication which is responsible for inter-service message delivery.
 This greatly simplifies system configuration (only message bus address is required to access any part of the system API), service deployment (because all services are loosely-coupled in this scheme) and administration.

 Busrpc framework global goal is to offer a turnkey solution for backend developers who apply microservice architecture for their projects.
-To acheive this, busrpc framework is designed with the following ideas in mind:
+To achieve this, busrpc framework is designed with the following ideas in mind:
 * framework should be applicable for a variety of message buses and programming languages
 * framework should establish unambiguous and intuitive terminology to facilitate framework learning
 * promoted API design should help to solve typical problems arising when designing custom backend API (how to extract API entities from the business domain, name and document them, etc.)